 - Felt Strips: These are adhesive strips made of felt or fabric and are commonly used in older windows.

-The jamb is the vertical or horizontal sides of the window frame that help hold the sash in place and provide stability.
+The window jamb consists of the vertical sides of the window frame, known as the side jambs, and the horizontal sides, which help hold the sash in place and provide stability.

 Key Components: